| Divided impressions Trip Report |

 Pilgrim Tours was one of them and they seemed like a good choice.
 We have personal experience of glacier travel and snow climbing and camping from before (Alaska, Washington state, Sweden, etc.) and did not look for a guide.
 More so, we looked for some help with the Visa application and the transport from Mineralnye Vody to Azau.
-The Pilgrim Light package was suitable.
+The Pilgrim Light package was suitable for us.

 Russia requires that you have an invitation to something in Russia to approve your visa application.
 A hotel or a tour company can invite you and for us, Pilgrim help out.
-Getting the visa was a routine activity after getting the invitation, at least for us in Sweden.
+Getting the visa was a routine activity after getting the invitation, at least for us Swedish citizens.

 We followed the usual regimen to train - running, carrying packs, etc. to prepare ourselves.
-We made a flight reservation with Aeroflot with a connection in Moscow.
+We made flight reservations with Aeroflot with a connection in Moscow.

-We researched the SVO airport before travelling and saw that the terminal for our connection was close by to the arrival terminal.
+We researched the SVO airport before traveling and saw that the terminal for our connection was close by, to the arrival terminal.

 After entering the arrival hall, cab drivers swarmed at us.
 This is when we realize that they are all liers.
 The web said that the other terminal is about 300 m away, there is a bus connection and a walkway.